htim327/NonHermitianDriving/docs/source/LocalizationByEntanglement.rst

    magi = ioph;
    end

 Then there is the helper function that generates the Hamiltonians for the five driving steps as well as the velocity matrices for the first and third driving steps.
+The velocity matrices are not necessary for this particular study.

 .. code-block:: matlab